SmackdabDevOps/inventory_manual/website/docs/education/understanding-inventory-locations.md

 | Service Vehicle | Technician vans, mobile inventory | Enforces technician assignment, weight limits | Use alerts to restock before routes |
 | Customer Site | Consignment/VMI locations | Links to customer account and billing cadence | Needs reconciliation schedule |
 | Virtual | In transit, pending receipt | Keeps inventory visible without a physical slot | Do not leave inventory stranded here |

+### Quick Confidence Check

+<LearningQuiz
+  question="Why is picking the correct location type so important?"
+  :options="[&quot;The type controls hierarchy, permissions, and operational rules&quot;, &quot;It changes the color of the bin in the mobile app&quot;, &quot;It guarantees the location never needs maintenance again&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;Types drive how the system treats the location.&quot;, &quot;Color themes are unrelated to location behavior.&quot;, &quot;Maintenance is still required over time.&quot;]"
+/>

+---

 ## API Blueprint: Create a Location Programmatically